Art (ART)

 Term Typically Offered: Fall, Spring

 Note: May be taken twice for credit.
-Cross-listed as CSC 126.
+Cross-listed: CSC 126

 Term Typically Offered: Fall, Spring

-Creative skills and techniques for animating 3D computer-modeled objects/environments.
-Topics include animation techniques; keyframing and interpolation; deformation and morphing; path control; skeletal animation; model rigging and skinning; forward and inverse kinematics, constraints and IK solvers; particle systems; fluid, cloth, hair, and fur simulation; shape keys; and soft body animation.
-Emphasis on both skill development and creative application of modeling and animation techniques.
-Includes demos, in class and homework excercises, and self directed projects.
+Creative skills and techniques for animating 3D computer-generated characters.
+Topics include body and facial animation techniques; understanding body movement; keyframing and interpolation; deformation and morphing; skeletal animation; model rigging and skinning; forward and inverse kinematics, constraints and IK solvers; cloth, hair, and fur simulation; blend shapes; soft body animation; and compositing and rendering techniques.
+The course focuses on completing an animated character.
+Includes demos, in class and homework exercises, and projects.

 ART 144.
 Digital Printmaking.
 3 Units